zslwyuan/Zedboard-xfOpenCV-Optical-Flow/README.md

     • Device Drivers → Staging drivers → Xilinx APF Accelerator driver (ON)
     • Device Drivers → Staging drivers → Xilinx APF Accelerator driver → Xilinx APF DMA engines support (ON)

+(2c) when do "petalinux-config -c rootfs", add glibc and libstdc++

-(2c) a modified ZED BSP is provided (webcam_zed.bsp), for which you just need to set the webcam driver according to (2a).
+(2d) a modified ZED BSP is provided (webcam_zed.bsp), for which you just need to set the webcam driver according to (2a).

 ***